Source-robotics/PAROL-docs/docs/page1.md

 The Theory Corner is designed to provide comprehensive explanations of essential robotic concepts.
 Whether you're a newcomer to robotics or a seasoned enthusiast, this section offers insights into topics such as kinematics, dynamics, control systems, sensors, programming languages, and more.

+## Want to know more?

+Here is a listo of great resources that you can use to learn more about robotics:

 ## Basic theory

 ### Units

 There is a lot of conversion of units in robotics and PAROL6 is not an exception to that.
 To keep things simple and accurate we compiled where these conversions happen, why and how.